ca-ros/ca-ros.github.io/_posts/2022-03-03-mr-green-jekyll-theme.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
-lng_pair: id_Mr_Green_Jekyll_Theme
+lng_pair: projects
-title: Mr. Green Jekyll Theme
+title: Divvy bikes: data cleaning documentation

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml
-author: Mr. Green's Workshop
+author: Chris Arthur Rosaroso
 # multiple category is not supported
-category: jekyll
+category: porjects
 # multiple tag entries are possible
-tags: [jekyll, new feature]
+tags: [projects, documentation]
 # thumbnail image for post
 img: ":mock1.jpg"
 # disable comments on this page
 #comments_disable: true

 # publish date
-date: 2022-03-03 12:32:10 +0900
+date: 2022-07-13 12:32:10 +0900

 # seo
 # if not specified, date will be used.